Samolivyu/Samolivyu/README.md

 Hello World!
-I am Nesh, a fresher Front end heavy Fullstack developer.
-I love using React.
+I am Samolivyu.
+A web developer.
+I like front-end development and my favorite languages are JS and Vue.
+I also like using API's too.
+I look forward to collaborating and growing more.
 Looking forward to your collaboration: (Samolivyumanki@outlook.com)

 <!---